velnikolic/velChicagoStyle/README.md

-# Needs jQuery / Javascript fix for mobile menu when resizing
+# Code Challenge for Interview